 - 1/2 teaspoon salt for topping

-- 6 tablespoons cold salted butter – very cold
+- 6 tablespoons cold salted butter, the colder the better

 - 4 tablespoons salted butter melted